sbarwe/node-red-contrib-contextbrowser/README.md

 Each context for node, flow and the global context refresh individually.

 [Peter Scargill made a blog post as well what you can to with the nodes config and contextbrowser](http://tech.scargill.net/node-red-global-flow-and-context/)

+*Note: Context variables beginning with an underscore will be ignored (private variables)*

 # Examples
 You can load an example flow from the node-red examples menu, which will show you how you hide data from the contextbrowser by using the get/set operations of context and how to create intermediate debugging properties which are browsable.